 We have a lot to look forward to as full-spectrum CBD oils and CBG oils continue to rise in popularity and more products become widely available.

-The legalities surrounding THC are constantly changing.
+By reading this legal information, you agree to release the author of any liability related to or arising from your use of this data.
+This post contains no legal advice.
 We continuously work hard to do our best to give you the most updated information.
-We recommend that you always check your current state hemp laws- or federal law before purchasing any hemp-derived products (CBD, THC).
-The data in this post is not intended as legal advice nor to diagnose, treat or give any medical advice.
-In any event, do your due diligence and always seek your doctor’s advice, especially do if you are in doubt or are currently taking any prescription medications.
-Safer than sorry is always a great idea when taking new products.
+We recommend checking your current state’s laws or federal hemp laws before purchasing any industrial hemp-derived products (CBD, THC).
+The data in this post is not intended to diagnose, treat, cure or give any medical advice.
+Do your due diligence and seek your doctor’s advice, especially if you are in doubt or are currently taking any prescription medications.
+Safer than sorry is always a great idea when consuming new products.

 Like CBD, CBG became legal to purchase, use and produce under federal law when the 2018 Farm Bill was passed.
 It’s important to note that CBG is only legal if sourced from federally legal hemp plants containing up to 0.3% THC.

 Both CBD oil and CBG oil can be consumed as oils, inhaled in vape pens, and taken as soft capsules.
 CBG and CBD are found together in a full-spectrum CBD product.